Email Spoofing

 3. Sending the Spoofed Email

-- Using Email Servers: The attacker uses a compromised or misconfigured email server to send the spoofed email.
-They may also use specialized software that allows them to send emails with forged headers.
+- Using Email Servers: Attackers may use compromised servers or specialized tools to send emails with forged headers.

 4. Reaching the Recipient